Winning games for bounded geodesics in moduli spaces of quadratic differentials: Strong and absolute winning sets

 In the second variant, the sequence of balls $B_i$, $A_i$ must be chosen so that and for some fixed $0<\beta<1/3$,

 We say $E$ is $\beta$-\emph{absolute winning} if Alice has a strategy that forces $\cap_{i=1}^\infty B_i\cap E=\emptyset$ regardless of how Bob responds.
 An \emph{absolute winning set} is one that is $\beta$-absolute winning for all $0<\beta<1/3$.
 (Remark: The condition $\beta<1/3$ ensures Bob always has moves available to him no matter how Alice plays her moves.)

-McMullen shows that absolute winning implies $\alpha$ strong winning for all $0<\alpha<\frac{1}{2}$, and that strong winning implies winning.
-Further he shows that strong winning sets are preserved by quasisymmetric homeomorphisms, and that the countable intersection of absolute winning sets is again absolute winning.
-Thus, for example the countable intersection of the image of an absolute winning set under bi-Lipshitz maps is absolute winning, even if the Lipschitz constants go to $0$.
-While it is not hard to see that strong winning does not imply absolute winning using work of Schmidt, McMullen further provides an example of a set which is winning in the sense of Schmidt but not strong winning.
+It is also clear that if a set is absolute winning for some $\beta_0$ then it is absolute winning for $\beta>\beta_0$.